MelvinSam2000/nes-emu/README.md

 # NES Emulator

 NES Emulator written in Rust for fun/learning purposes.
 This project is not done and I will be coming back in the future to continue it :).
 However it can run few games almost perfectly already.
-This project was started a year ago and this repo is like a "fork" where I rewrote/recopied it with better Rust knowledge.
+This project was started more than a year ago (with only one month of actual work) and this repo is like a "fork" where I rewrote/recopied it with better Rust knowledge.

 ## Emulation information

-- 6502 CPU fully emulated and passes Blarggs NES test.
+- CPU fully emulated and passes Blarggs NES test.
 No plans on changing CPU.
 - PPU/GPU semi-functional but requires debugging.
 More info on TODO section.
 - Audio Unit also functional but incomplete.
 More info on TODO section.
-- Mappers 0-3 implemented.
+- Mappers 0-3 "implemented".
 (NROM, MMC1, UxROM, CnROM).
 More info on TODO section.

 ## Targets

-Targets desktop via minifb crate (cross-platform windowing library), as well as web-audio-api crate (cross-platform audio library that resembles WebAudio browser api).
+Targets desktop via minifb crate (cross-platform windowing library), as well as web-audio-api crate (cross-platform native audio library that resembles WebAudio browser api).
 Has debugging functionality (CHR-ROM and VRAM visualization, as well as debug cli console)

 Targets web as a WASM application, using Yew framework and web-sys bindings.
 Currently only playable on Mobile Browser, with no Audio (thank you Android)